RedSkunk/UoftDropRate/README.md

 This project is intended to track the drop rate of classes at University of Toronto St. George Campus.

-User can access the list of most and least dropped classes, as well as the historical enrolment of a class over the course of a semester.
+User can access the **list of most and least dropped classes**, as well as the historical enrolment of a class over the course of a semester.

 Hosted at http://node-express-env.eba-ztwfmcgs.us-east-2.elasticbeanstalk.com/